-It’s the 14th of January, the day rural Bengal celebrates the abundant harvest and the goddess Lakshmi.
-We finally arrive in the artist’s village and it’s Rabi himself who welcomes our small group.
-After our initial greetings and a few words of welcome for me in English, he takes us to his grandmother's house.
+It is January 14 and rural Bengal is celebrating the abundance of crops and Goddess Lakshmi.
+We finally arrive in the artist’s village, and it is Rabi himself who welcomes our little group.
+We exchange greetings, a few words in English to welcome me and he takes us to his grandmother's house.

-Rice is the essential ingredient for the drawing of alpona.
-The grains of rice (1) are soaked for hours before being finely ground into a liquid paste.
+Rice is the essential ingredient for drawing alpona.
+The sun-dried grains of rice are soaked for hours and then grinded smoothly until a liquid of milky consistency is obtained.

-On the perimeter, two cats seem to be coveting a pair of fish attached to a line, or it may be the nearby heron that intends to snatch them.
-In another corner of the courtyard, images of a crocodile (kumir) and a tortoise (kachin) catch my eye.
-These are the vehicles of the two river gods, Ganga and its tributary, Yamuna.
-Ganga is standing on a makara (4), while Yamuna perches on a tortoise.
 A garland representing an ear of rice bending under the weight of its grains encircles the entire courtyard and adjacent paths.
-Meanwhile, imaginary flowers have created an earthly paradise: a lotus flower traced with alternating straight and undulating lines, flowers with swirling centres, and others resembling stars.
+Meanwhile, imaginary flowers have created an earthly paradise: a lotus flower drawn with alternating straight and wavy lines, flowers with swirling centres, and others resembling stars.